NadaManai/Air-Quality-Prediction-System/README.md

 Predict air quality in Beijing using **machine learning** and **deep learning** techniques.
 This project demonstrates the full **MLOps lifecycle**, from data exploration and preprocessing to modeling, deployment, tracking, and monitoring.

 Air pollution is a pressing concern in urban areas.
-This project predicts **PM2.5 levels** and other air quality metrics using the historical **Beijing Air Quality Dataset** from Kaggle.
+This project predicts **Air Quality Index** using the historical **Beijing Air Quality Dataset** from Kaggle.
 The workflow includes data exploration, cleaning, feature engineering, model training, deployment, experiment tracking, and real-time monitoring.

 ## 🚀 Project Overview